WEST COAST METAL DETECTOR CLUB INC. PERTH WESTERN AUSTRA

 Sharing is Caring:

-If during the course of your own activities you become aware of potentially worthwhile ground, and permission can be obtained for a field day or an Easter Camp, the Club Committee would like to hear from you.
+If during the course of your own activities you become aware of potentially worthwhile ground, and permission can be obtained for a field day or a Camp, the Club Committee would like to hear from you.
 WA has a lot of detectable sites far from Perth, but local sites are fewer and fewer, so any we haven’t heard about yet would be welcome.

 Get Involved!